En-Medio: Casa Cueva

 Issue two of En-Medio dedicated to Súper Servicio Lomas was published in 2019 in MAS Context Observations

 For more information about En-Medio, you can watch Nathan Friedman’s lecture as part of the MAS Context Spring Talks 2018:

 Departamento del Distrito is a Mexico City-based architecture practice founded in 2017 by Francisco Quiñones and Nathan Friedman.
-Their work lies at the intersection between politics, identity, and space.
-In addition to built projects, including the new technology headquarters for the Mexican Institute for Smart and Sustainable Cities and a set of apartments in the historic mining town of Real de Catorce, their practice engages archival research, writing, and speculative work.
+Their work lies at the intersection of politics, identity, and the built environment.
+In addition to commissioned projects, the practice engages archival research, writing, and speculative work.
 Recent projects have been supported by the Graham Foundation, Fundación Jumex Arte Contemporáneo, and the Fondo Nacional para la Cultura y las Artes.